 Two angel sisters are kicked out of heaven for being terrible at being good.
 They're sent to Earth to earn their way back home but discover that they enjoy all the vices of humanity far too much.

 The music, animation, and performances are all fantastic, with the English dub being one of the few that's clearly better than the original.
 If you like gross-out humor and lots of swearing, you will love this show.

 1. Dragon Ball

-The most legendary shonen anime series of all time is still going strong, and all of its episodes are on Crunchyroll.
+The most legendary shonen anime franchise of all time is still going strong, and it all started with Dragon Ball back in 1986.

-You can start with the original Dragon Ball and follow Goku's initial journey all the way through to Dragon Ball Super.
-This is the franchise that changed the face of anime forever and became one of the biggest intellectual properties on the planet.
+This is the franchise that changed the face of anime forever to become one of the biggest intellectual properties on the planet.

 Of all the anime series on Crunchyroll, none has had the kind of cultural impact that Dragon Ball has had.
 Goku is more important than Superman in some parts of the world, and the legacy of Akira Toriyama's work can't be overstated.
 This is a must-watch if you haven't yet.